OliverMorla/urban-outfitter-clone/README.md

 ## Technologies Used

-- React.js
+- React.js: A JavaScript library for building user interfaces.
-- Redux
+- Redux: A predictable state container for JavaScript apps.
-- HTML
+- HTML: The standard markup language for creating web pages and applications.
-- SCSS
+- SCSS: A CSS preprocessor that adds power and elegance to CSS.
-- JavaScript
+- JavaScript: A high-level programming language for adding interactivity to web pages.
-- Strapi CMS
+- Strapi CMS: A headless CMS that provides an easy-to-use interface for managing content.
-- Firebase Storage and Authentication
+- Firebase Storage: A cloud-based storage solution for storing and serving user-generated content.
-- Framer Motion
+- Firebase Authentication: A service that provides user authentication and authorization.
-- Context API
+- Framer Motion: A library for creating smooth and interactive animations in React.
-- Stripe
+- Context API: A feature of React that allows for global state management.

 ## Getting Started